Rubanlycan/Rubanlycan/README.md

 <h2 align="left">Hi 👋!
-My name is Ruban Nadar. and I'm a Software Engineer, from Mumbai</h2>
+My name is Ruban Nadar and I'm a Software Engineer, from Mumbai</h2>

 ###